dl-solarity/hardhat-migrate/README.md

 If verification fails, the `attempts` parameter indicates how many additional requests will be made before the migration process is terminated.

 The user can also define which verification errors are irrelevant and have to be ignored using the `skipVerificationErrors` parameter.
-By default the `already verified` error is omitted.
+By default, the `already verified` error is omitted.

 ### Logger